 Risk and business continuity

 Our business continuity program is aligned with our risk management process.
-The program’s primary objective is to support ongoing contingency planning to evaluate the impact of events that may adversely affect clients, assets or employees.
+The program’s primary objective is to support ongoing contingency planning to evaluate the potential impact of events that may adversely affect clients, assets or employees.
 Pitney Bowes has established processes to support the continuity of our businesses during times of crisis.
 With a core staff and engagement by our business units, we are able to respond appropriately as events arise.
 We also train our employees, run simulation exercises and evaluate our program each year for potential improvements.